Changing an account in the case of a life event

 SR3 3XN

-Take your documents to your nearest EE store and an EE Guide can make the changes there.
+Take your documents to your nearest EE store, and an EE Guide can make the updates for you.

-Scan or take a photo of your documents and email them to us as attachments to your email.
+Scan or take a photo of your documents and email them to us as attachments.

 Use this online form to notify us of a bereavement.